nginx/unit-docs/source/news/2024/wasm-component-model-part-2.rst

       }
    }

-As you can see, targeting the wasi crate requires some low-level Rust work by us.
-Not bad at all but something to consider when choosing this option.
-For the **wasi/http:proxy** world there is an interface description available on `Github <https://github.com/WebAssembly/wasi-http/blob/main/proxy.md>`__ which will help to write your code.
+Targeting the wasi crate requires some low-level Rust work by us.
+Not bad at all, but something to consider when choosing this option.
+For the **wasi:http/proxy** world there is an interface description available on `Github <https://github.com/WebAssembly/wasi-http/blob/main/proxy.md>`__ which will help to write your code.

 Let's build the component.
 Run the following command from the **test-wasi-component** directory: